T/Sgt R.G. Scharch

 19-Aug-1943

-Airdrome & Storehouses at Gilze-Rijen, Holland
+Airdrome & Storehouses - Gilze-Rijen, Holland

 B-17F #41-24562 Sky Wolf